Andy7589/reading-notes/read03.md

 LVCS was created many years ago and is stored on a seperate data base on your hard disk drive

 - **Centralized Version Control:**
+CVCS can be accessed by various clients as well as muiliple developer teams that are working on the same project.

+- **Distributed Version Control:**
+DVCS mirrors files or work from develper teams as copies within another drive.
+This helps if for any reason a file is deleted or in the case of a catastrophic loss.